Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 13. Faculty & Mentors

-The program is further strengthened by faculty members from IIIT Allahabad contributing domain expertise across AI, machine learning, and intelligent systems.
-Internship coordinators manage program delivery, scheduling, and participant engagement.
-The CIR research staff facilitate laboratory sessions, hands-on robotics demonstrations, and technical project support.
+The program is further strengthened by IIIT-A faculty contributing domain expertise across AI, machine learning, and intelligent systems.
+CIR research staff facilitate lab sessions, hands-on robotics demonstrations, and technical project support.

 13.2 Industry Faculty — STEMLearn.AI